Thelma is a syndicated newspaper food columnist and a former field editor for Taste of Home magazine.

-- The batter will be thick and not runny.
-See photo of batter staying on the fork.
-If batter is too thin, add a little more flour until it reaches the right consistency.
+- The batter will be thick and not runny; see the photo of batter staying on the fork.
+If the batter is too thin, add a little more flour until it reaches the right consistency.
 If you think it is too thick, add a little more milk.

 - At this point, you need to decide if you are making muffins or a loaf.
 The recipe will make either 6 muffins or 2 mini loaves the size shown in the picture.
 My family likes both, so I normally make 4 muffins and 1 mini loaf.

-- Bake in 375 degree oven for 20 minutes.
-Remove from oven and check to see if they are done by inserting a toothpick in center.
+- Bake in a 375-degree oven for 20 minutes.
+Remove them from the oven and check to see if they are done by inserting a toothpick in the center.
 It should come out with no batter on it.
 If baking is complete, cool the baked goods on a wire cooling rack.

 - These are delicious eaten warm with butter or peach marmalade spread on them.
 Any leftovers can be stored in the refrigerator for 3 days and reheated before eating.
 For longer storage, you can freeze them in freezer storage bags and keep for up to 3 months.
 Don't forget to write the date on the bags.